ergo/pyramid_apispec/README.md

     pip install -e[demo]
     python demo/app.py

-You can then visit API explorer page at http://0.0.0.0:6543/api-explorer.
+You can then visit your API explorer page at http://0.0.0.0:6543/api-explorer.

-Examples:
+# Examples

-Hinting a route and its view:
+## Hinting a route and its view:

     @view_config(route_name='foo_route', renderer='json')
     def foo_view():